openid/fapi/FAPI_2_0_Advanced_Profile.md

  1. shall sign request objects according to JAR [@!RFC9101] that are sent to the PAR endpoint [@!RFC9126]
+ 2. shall send the `aud` claim in the request object as the OP's Issuer Identifier URL;
+ 3. shall send a `nbf` claim in the request object;
+ 4. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes;

 ### Signing Authorization Responses